 How to Make a Flip Flop Card With Template

-Fun Summer Paper Crafting with Flip Flop Shaped Cards: FREE Template Included
+Fun Summer Paper Crafting With Flip Flop Shaped Cards

 I can't wait for hotter weather and getting my feet back into sandals and open-toe footwear.
 These cute handmade cards are fun to decorate and embellish and make ideal greetings to send for summer season birthdays, parties and other fun occasions.
 You can also use the template for making backgrounds for scrapbook layouts too.
 Let's see how quickly you can make this.